bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 This was developed to calibrate the two cameras at the end of Spot's optional manipulator payload, while being **as general as possible to be easily adapted to new robots and camera configurations.
-The core calibration utilities depend only on NumPy and OpenCV**
+The core calibration utilities depend only on NumPy and OpenCV.**

 This utility works by sampling viewpoints relative to the Charuco calibration board, visiting those viewpoints, and snapping photos with all cameras at each viewpoint.
 Then,